phisko/kengine/components/functions/OnTerminate.md

 ## Usage

-The `EntityManager` automatically calls this `function Component` in its destructor.
+The engine automatically calls this `function Component` when `kengine::terminate` is called.